List of I'm a Celebrity...Get Me Out of Here! (Australian TV series) contestants

 I'm a Celebrity...Get Me Out of Here! is an Australian reality television series in which celebrity contestants live together in a jungle environment for a few weeks, with no luxuries or contact from the outside world.
 The celebrities have to complete Bushtucker Trials to earn food for camp, or else they must survive off of basic rations.

 The first season premiered in 2015 and there have been eleven series filmed in total since then.
 The series is filmed in the Kruger National Park in South Africa.
 During each series, contestants are progressively eliminated on the basis of public voting, with the eventual winner being crowned either the King or Queen of the Jungle and winning $100,000 for their chosen charity.

 Contestants

-As of season 11, 149 celebrities have competed.
-In the show's history, six celebrities have withdrawn or walked from the show (two in season 4, one each from seasons 7 to 10), before being voted out.
+As of season 12, 162 celebrities have competed.
+In the show's history, seven celebrities have withdrawn or walked from the show (two in season 4, one each from seasons 7 to 12), before being voted out.
 In total, there have been six Kings and five Queens of the Jungle.
 Shane Warne and Cal Wilson are the only two contestants to have since died.